 1. Why not double?

 If the benchmark reported 20k ops/sec, you should ask: why not 40k ops/sec?
 This is really asking "what's the limiter?" but in a way that motivates people to answer it.
 "What's the limiter?" sounds like a homework exercise of purely academic value.
-Finding the answer to "Why not double?" might even help you remove a limiter and double your benchmark numbers!
-Answering this usually requires analysis using other observability tools while the benchmark is running.
+Finding the answer to "Why not double?" might motivate everyone to find and fix the limiter, and double the benchmark numbers!
+Answering this usually requires analysis using other observability tools while the benchmark is running (what I call "active benchmarking").

 What percentage of operations errored?
 0%, 1%, 100%?
 Benchmarks may be misconfigured, or they may be stress testing and pushing targets to error-inducing limits.
 Errors perform differently from normal operations, so a high error rate will skew the benchmark.
 If you develop a habit of reading only the operation rate and latency numbers from a lengthy benchmark report (or you have a shell script to do this that feeds a GUI), it's easy to miss other details in the report such as the error rate.

 If you run the benchmark ten times, how consistent are the results?
-There may be variance (eg, due to caching or turbo boost) or perturbations (eg, system cron tasks, GC) that skew a single benchmark result.
-One way to check for system perturbations is via the load averages: let them reach "0.00, 0.00, 0.00" before you begin benchmarking, and if they don't get to zero, debug and find out why.
+There may be variance (e.g., due to caching or turbo boost) or perturbations (e.g., system cron tasks, GC) that skew a single benchmark result.
+One way to check on Linux for system perturbations is via the load averages: let them reach "0.00, 0.00, 0.00" before you begin benchmarking, and if they don't get to zero, debug and find out why.

 If I showed that the wheel on one car would fly apart if spun at 7,000 mph, and the wheel on another car at 9,000 mph, how much would that affect your purchasing decision?
 Probable very little!
 But I see this all the time in tech: benchmarks that spin some software component at unrealistic rates, in order to claim a "win" over a competitor.
 Automated kitchen-sink benchmarks can also be full of these.
 These kinds of benchmarks are misleading.
 You need to ask yourself: how much does this benchmark matter in the real world?